 One last thing before we go, and this one is more a bit of trivia than it is something hidden, but I just had to include it since I left it out of my hidden JAWS references piece.
 The bathrooms located between London and World Expo are leftover from the old Amity Island area before JAWS closed, and since they never changed out the music loop for these old bathrooms, it still plays classic 1970’s hits.

 Since the Amity Island area of the park was forever locked into the 1976 Fourth of July celebration, the music loop was filled with party music of the era… Think Guardians of the Galaxy’s Awesome Mix Volume 1 and you’ll get an idea.
 So, next time you’re using these restrooms and wondering why it has such an odd music selection, now you know!

 That’s all for now, but these are just some of the things I thought might be fun to talk about around the park.
-Let me know in the comments if you’d ever like to see a part two with even more hidden Easter eggs, or if you’d like one for Islands of Adventure.
+Click here to see our part two with hidden Easter eggs around Islands of Adventure.